Featured

 Why Companies Don't Fix Vulnerabilities: The Math Is Brutal

 Change Healthcare's Citrix portal had no MFA.
-Equifax had a free patch three days before they were breached.
+Equifax had a free patch sitting on its own internal listserv for two months before attackers walked in.
 Companies don't fix vulnerabilities because the expected-value math, run honestly, genuinely points at inaction, and every breach press release that reads the same is what that math actually produces.

 securitycybersecurityvulnerabilities